mui/material-ui/docs/data/material/experimental-api/css-theme-variables/overview.md

 ### Styling

-**Default approach**: usually rely on javascript to switch the value between modes:
+**Default approach**: usually relies on javascript to switch the value between modes:

 ```js
 createTheme({